Planning & budgeting

 This graph shows how close to 3,000 shares from 48 countries around the world have fared over the last 22 years.
 You can see the dotted trend line heading upwards.

-There have been two huge falls due to the dot com bubble and the Great Financial Crisis, and you can see how things have been falling lately as well.
+There have been two huge falls due to the dot com bubble and the Global Financial Crisis, and you can see how things have been falling lately as well.
 But we are still well above the line.

 Who knows where we’re headed?
 (Beware of those who claim to know with certainty.)